ebowman/encrypted-pdf-finder/README.md

 This project, **Encrypted PDF Finder**, provides a concurrent pipeline for processing PDF files within a directory structure.
 The main functionalities include traversing directories, filtering for PDF files, and identifying password-protected PDFs.
 The pipeline leverages concurrency to maximize throughput and minimize processing time.

-IMO there are two interesting parts of this program:
+IMO, there are two interesting parts of this program:

 1. The ```parallelFindPDFs``` method in the ```PdfFileWorkflow``` trait.
 This method uses a concurrent queue to traverse directories and enqueue PDF files for processing.
 It is a good example of how to traverse a file system concurrently.
-It's much, much faster than the ```Files.walkFileTree``` method in Java.
+It's much faster than the ```Files.walkFileTree``` method in Java.
-2.
+2. The ```ConcurrentQueuePipelining``` trait is a somewhat novel way to pipeline processing steps so that each step can be executed in parallel to improve the throughput of the process.
 ## Project Structure

 The project consists of three main components:

-1. **PasswordPdfPipelineApp** - The main application that initializes and runs the pipeline.
+1. **PasswordPdfPipelineApp** - The main application initializes and runs the pipeline.
-2. **ConcurrentQueuePipelining** - A trait that provides the core functionality for creating concurrent pipelines.
+2. **ConcurrentQueuePipelining** - A trait providing core functionality for creating concurrent pipelines.
 3. **PdfFileWorkflow** - A trait that defines the workflow for processing PDF files, including methods for traversing directories and identifying password-protected PDFs.

 ## Files